EternalFr0st/cloud-labs/1-setup-infra/README.md

 ### Create a Key pair

-Create a key pair: `<name-key>`
+Create a keypair on your machine and import the public key into Openstack.

-Your key will automatically be downloaded.
-You will need the key later.
+You can also create the keypair in Openstack and download the private key.
+This is considered less secure.

 ### Setup Network, Subnet, Router

-Setup a Network with a Subnet and Router, make sure to select the option "Create a complete network, containing a subnet and a router".
+Setup a Network with a Subnet and Router:
 You can leave the configuration default, but highly recommend customizing it to understand how it works, how it looks.

 - Network